-The Clydesdale Boathouse is fully equipped with a weights gym, suite of ergometers (rowing machines), male and female changing rooms (with showers), tea room (complete with tables, chairs and banter), and boat storage which is home to the Clydesdale Fleet.
+The Clydesdale Boathouse is fully equipped with a weights gym, suite of ergometers (rowing machines), male and female changing rooms (with showers and private changing), tea room (complete with tables and chairs), and boat storage which is home to the Clydesdale Fleet.

 The naming convention for boats in the fleet are as follows: Eights are named after Scottish mountains, Fours/Quads are named after Scottish Islands, Doubles/Pairs are named after Scottish Glens, Singles are named after Scottish rivers, and the Safety Launch after a Scottish Loch.